RohitRajendran/components/components/molecules/Modal/Modal.md

 ## Helper Classes

 The modal comes with a number of helper styles to make sure you're adhering to the style guide.
-For modal headers you should use `h2` tags, and any additional paragraphs should use `p` tags.
+For modal headers you should use `h2` tags for accessability purposes, and any additional paragraphs should use `p` tags.
 If you'd like to add a button to the bottom of the modal you can wrap it in the `uic--modal-bottom` class.

 ```javascript
 <h2>The header!</h2>